-Imagine my surprise, for instance, when I overheard a vineyard laborer singing Simon and Garfunkel, or when Geralt made plain reference to Jesus of Nazareth.
-Yet The Witcher 3’s ability to surprise should, well, not be so surprising; after all, developer CD Projekt Red has consistently proven its ability to rethink and recontextualize returning ideas and themes to say something new about this world and its inhabitants.
+Imagine my surprise, for instance, when I overheard a vineyard laborer singing Simon and Garfunkel or when Geralt made plain reference to Jesus of Nazareth.
+Yet The Witcher 3’s ability to surprise should, well, not be so surprising; after all, developer CD Projekt Red has consistently proven its ability to rethink and recontextualizeideas and themes to say something new about this world and its inhabitants.

 Blood and Wine also introduces a supplementary mutations system as a quest reward for a characteristically melancholy storyline.
-It’s a smart mechanic, opening up new possibilities once you’ve no reason to spend skill points on upgrades you either won’t use or have no slot for.
+It’s a smart mechanic, opening up new possibilities once you’ve no reason to spend skill points on upgrades for which you either won’t use or have no slor.
 You’ll certainly be glad for the passive improvements during the tougher encounters, which are, as a rule, much more taxing than before, sometimes exhaustively so.
-Be prepared to rethink your strategy when living statues pepper the ground with magical traps, or when giant centipedes emerge from the earth to surround you.
+Be prepared to rethink your strategy when living statues pepper the ground with magical traps or when giant centipedes emerge from the earth to surround you.
 And don’t forget to save from time to time: Blood and Wine’s checkpoints don’t always work in your favor.

-Blood and Wine is outrageously beautiful.
-Its new region, Toussaint, takes the air of the French countryside, though its skies are bluer, its foliage more lush, and its rolling hills more impressive.
-It’s as close to high fantasy this dark fantasy series has gotten, and is all the better for it, as if The Witcher 2’s elven rose garden had been expanded to continental proportions.
-Every rose has its thorns, however; dank caves harbor terrible beasts, and cemeteries shelter the most horrid of Toussaint’s residents.
+Blood and Wine are wonderful.
+Its new region, Toussaint, takes the air of the French countryside, though its skies are bluer, its foliage lusher, and its rolling hills more impressive.
+It’s as close to high fantasy as this dark fantasy series has gotten and is all the better for it as if The Witcher 2’s elven rose garden had been expanded to continental proportions.
+However, every rose has its thorns; dank caves harbor terrible beasts, and cemeteries shelter the most horrid of Toussaint’s residents.